crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 To apply for a grant of the Crust Grants Program, You shall comply with the procedures established in the README.md file under <https://github.com/crustio/Crust-Grants-Program> as well as the process defined inside this document.

 To apply for a grant of the Decentralized Cloud Foundation Crust Grants Program, the grantee needs to fork (= create a copy on GitHub of) the Crust-Grants-Program GitHub repository.
 In the newly created fork (=copy on GitHub), the grantee has to create a copy of the application-template.md.
 The copied application-template.md needs to be renamed as "project_name.md".
 "Project_name" needs to be replaced with the name of the project application.
 Additionally, the grantee has to fill out all mandatory parts of the application-template.md presented in bold letters.
 Once the grantees have completed the application, they need to create a new pull request (= in this case, a mechanism to submit the changes of the fork to the original Crust-Grants-Program GitHub repository) by clicking on the "create new pull request" button shown inside the fork of the Crust Crust-Grants-Program GitHub repository.
-After this, the grantee needs to sign off the terms and conditions presented via the CLA assistant.

 **(ii)  Application review process:**